vaughan-rich/concurrency-service/README.md

 # The Concurrency Service
 A Node.js service to catch out the account-sharers!

 A client calls the API, and the service checks how many video streams a given user is watching.
-If it's more 3 concurrent streams, the API will return an error code.
+If it's more than 3 concurrent streams, the API will return an error code.

 ## How it works: